s70f/Fun_Discord_Bot/README.md

 Artillery is a class of heavy military ranged weapons built to launch munitions far beyond the range and power of infantry firearms.
 Start with 175 Credits and 30 to 35 soldiers.

 ## Next Phase
-Make a credit system where you have to buy different types of soldiers and save credits and get credits for winning
+Make a credit system where you have to buy different types of soldiers and save credits and get credits for winning.
+Make a system to create your own class and upgrade existing ones.
+Make rare collectable abilities that can only be obtained once through tournaments or a market.
+Make black markets where people can sell their own things.